50 Interesting & Fun Facts About Indiana State to Know

 The University of Notre Dame is in Indiana

-Famous for its historic architecture and iconic football team, The Fighting Irish, the University of Notre Dame is a landmark in Indiana.
-Established in 1842, the University of Notre Dame has been considered one of the top Catholic schools in the US for over a century.
-Facts about Notre Dame are some of the Indiana facts and history that people most often inquire about.
+Famous for its historic architecture and iconic football team, The Fighting Irish, the University of Notre Dame is a landmark in the state.
+Established in 1842 in Indiana, the University of Notre Dame has been considered one of the top Catholic schools in the US for over a century.
+Information about the history and culture of Notre Dame are some of the Indiana facts and history that people most often inquire about.

-Born and raised in Indianapolis, David Letterman started his broadcasting career at his college radio station at Ball State University.
+Born and raised in Indianapolis, David Letterman started his broadcasting career at his college radio station at Ball State University, Indiana.
 He also served as a news anchor at a local Indianapolis news station.

-In 1975 Letterman moved to Los Angeles, which would launch his now-famous late-night talk show career.
+In 1975, Letterman moved to Los Angeles, launching his now-famous late-night talk show career.
 Letterman hosted several shows from the 1980s to the 2010s and became a cultural icon.

 littleny/Depositphotos.com